What you can do with webhooks

 Set a request rate limit (optional)

 If the receiving service has a rate cap, set the max requests per second here.
-All webhooks in this integration share this budget.
+Every webhook in this integration counts toward the same limit.

 The actual rate can vary slightly due to network delays.
 Set the limit a little below what the service can handle to stay safely under the cap.